sagemath/sagewiki_to_gh-2022-10-10/days32.md

  1. Mike Hansen (San Francisco Bay Area)
  1. Benjamin Jones (UW-Stout)
  1. Andrew Ohana (University of Washington), lives in Seattle (no car?)
- 1. John Perry (University of Southern Mississippi)
+ 1. John Perry (University of Southern Mississippi), due in SEATAC 21 aug @ 2·16p, leaving 23 Aug @ 14·05p, willing to share a ride or a rental (prefer not to drive personally)
  1. Julian Ruth (Leibniz University, Hannover, Germany)
  1. Simon Spicer (University of Washington), lives in Seattle (no car??)
  1. William Stein (University of Washington), arrives at SEATAC at 4:32pm, has a car that can fit one person with light luggage.